Reproducing PROC SEQDESIGN survival designs in gsDesign

 - Schoenfeld formula for required number of events

-- Study duration \(T\) solved to achieve required events (CEILING=TIME)
+- Study duration \(T\) solved to achieve the required events

 - Hazard ratio \(HR = 0.01733 / 0.03466 = 0.5\)